sanskrit/raw_etexts_english/blogs/manasataramgini/2015-11-04_rudras-portion-of-the-ritual-offering-the-kae1b9adha-arae1b987yaka-and-the-atharvasiras-a-brief-journey-through-early-saiva-thought.md

 +++
-title = "Rudra’s portion of the ritual offering, the Kaṭha Āraṇyaka and the Atharvaśiras: a brief journey through early śaivaxa0thought"
+title = "Rudra’s portion of the ritual offering, the Kaṭha Āraṇyaka and the Atharvaśiras: a brief journey through early śaiva thought"

 +++
 A version of this article was published first at [India